ELECTRONICS

 This is a diode that emits light when a current is passed

 through it. lust like a normal diode it will only work one way round.
+The longer of the two connecting legs should be connected to the positive terminal of the voltage supply (battery).
 A protective resistor is

 THE BUZZER